Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

-A morning planet limb heavily obscured by aerosols and a nearly clear evening limb is very difficult to reconcile with a scenario where hazes are the dominant component of aerosols in WASP-94A b.
-The main reason behind this is because haze precursors are only produced in the highly UV irradiated permanent dayside of the planet.
-These hazes should be more or equally abundant on the evening terminator of the planet as the morning terminator.
-The observations of WASP-94A b are instead consistent with condensate clouds that are formed on the colder planetary nightside and then cycle between a cooler and cloudier morning terminator and a clearer and hotter evening terminator.
-However, we do not detect any specific cloud absorption feature in the wavelengths covered by our observations.
-Therefore, we also test whether clouds or other hazes provide a better fit to the morning limb spectrum of WASP-94A b.
-We use the "Flexible Cloud Layer" \footnote{https://natashabatalha.github.io/virga/notebooks/9\_CustomCloudLayer.html} functionality of the \texttt{VIRGA} cloud model to simulate the effect of various aerosol species on the morning limb transmission spectrum from their refractive indices.
-This method was previously used to model {\it JWST} observations and is described in \cite{schlawin2024}.
-This \texttt{VIRGA} functionality allows us to populate the atmosphere with arbitrary aerosol species using their real and imaginary refractive indices.
-We assume a Gaussian particle size distribution for the aerosols with two parameters-- the mean particle size ($r_{\rm mean}$), and the standard deviation of the particle size distribution ($\sigma_{\rm r}$).
-We fix the $\sigma_{\rm r}$, or width of the distribution, to 0.01.
-This is to populate the atmosphere with a narrow particle size distribution for the aerosols.
+We interpret the observations of WASP-94A~b as due to condensate clouds that form on the colder planetary night-side and then cycle between a cooler and cloudier morning limb and a clearer and hotter evening limb.
+However, we do not detect any specific cloud absorption feature in our observations.
+Therefore, we also test whether clouds or hazes provide a better fit to the morning limb spectrum of WASP-94A~b.
+We use the flexible cloud layer functionality of the \texttt{VIRGA} cloud model to simulate the effect of various aerosol species on the morning limb transmission spectrum from their refractive indices, following previous methods \cite{schlawin2024}.
+We populate the atmosphere with arbitrary aerosol species using their real and imaginary refractive indices.
+We assume a Gaussian distribution for the logarithm of aerosol droplet radii with two parameters: the mean droplet size ($r_{\rm mean}$), and the dimensionless standard deviation of the droplet size distribution ($\sigma_{\rm r}$).
+We fix $\sigma_{\rm r}$ to 0.01 to determine whether the resulting predicted morning limb spectrum has potentially observable features caused by aerosols.
+If the width of the aerosol particle size distribution is allowed to be higher, the resulting broad particle size distribution tends to erase aerosol-driven features making it difficult to probe such features in the morning limb spectrum.